pdp2shirts/FAS-ansible-use-cases/docs/F5-WAF-(XML)-Policy-Management-readme.rst

 F5-ASM-URL-IP-Blocking.yaml is a templated Ansible Playbook to manage blocked IP addresses and URL's on F5 ASM through Ansible automation.

-Web Application Firewalls work to protect web applications by inspecting incoming traffic, blocking bots, SQL injection, Cross Site Scripting and a host of other attacks.
+Web Application Firewalls work to protect web applications by inspecting incoming traffic, blocking bots, SQL injection, Cross Site Scripting, and a host of other attacks.
 This playbook is designed to demonstrate a basic WAF scenario to create and modify an F5 WAF (ASM) policy to block URL(s) or IP address(s) or both.

-Using this playbook, other security vendors or even ticketing based solutions like Service NOW, users will be able to create a start to finish automated solution based on when attacks can occur.
+Using this playbook, other security vendors, or even ticketing based solutions like Service NOW, users will be able to create a start to finish automated solution based on when attacks can occur.

 RUNNING THE TEMPLATE